-Under the Audience report, you can find a section focused on behavior, which contains New vs. Returning visitors report.
+Under the Audience report, you can find a section focused on behaviour, which contains New vs. Returning Visitors report.

 Here you can see which % of users are new, compared to the ones that are returning to your site multiple times.